Jenisch/POBAI/README.md

 ```

 This bypasses the broader preference scoring so you can jump straight from a
 single skill idea to a ready-to-import Path of Building profile.
+When none of
+the curated or synced libraries include your requested gem, the planner now
+generates a fresh Path of Building configuration on the fly using PoEDB
+metadata to choose the ascendancy, support gems, gear direction, and defensive
+layers before emitting the import code and pobb.in link.

 ### Dual-phase planning